kevcjones/plugin-scss/README.md

 $ jspm install scss
 ```

-Disclaimer : Learning experiment that has legs so shared it out.

-We made the decision that it was unlikely that plugin-sass team would ever merge our changes back into the plugin-sass.
+The decision that it was unlikely that plugin-sass team would ever merge our changes back into the plugin-sass.
 They have a fundamental differece in use.
 Plugin-sass is cleaner if all you want to do is load your styles into the head block.
 However we had a very different use case.

 We wanted to transpile our .scss content and return the css as a string so that we could inject it where ever we please.
 In particular, we wanted to inject into Angular 2's styles decorator.